organicastudio/observer-infra/README.md

 ## 1. TLS Certificate

-- Check that the Key Vault secret exists:
+- Ensure the Key Vault secret exists:
   - Vault: `kv-observer-prod-we-001`
   - Secret Name: `observer-tls-cert`
   - Use "latest" version for AppGW listener

+> **Note:**
+> The certificate must be stored as a secret named `observer-tls-cert` in the Key Vault `kv-observer-prod-we-001`.
+> When configuring the Application Gateway listener, reference the "latest" version of this secret to ensure you use the most current certificate.

 ## 2. DNS Records

-- Set A records for:
+- Create A records for:
   - `observer-api.internal` → AppGW private IP (e.g. `10.10.10.X`)
   - `observer-admin.internal` → AppGW private IP (e.g. `10.10.10.X`)

 - Example (Azure CLI):
   ```sh
   az network private-dns record-set a add-record \